 Need help with estate planning or adult guardianship?
 Find out how Kathy M Bushnell, whose practice is based in Oklahoma, can help you at her practice here.

 Have you just started your own law practice?
 Not sure of the differences between the different health plans available for you?
-Need help with identifying the best health insurance solution?
+Need help with identifying the best health insurance for self-employment?

 Schedule a call with me today.
 All consultations are FREE.